Privacy and cookies policy

 In particular, we reserve the right to disclose your personal information to third parties: in the event that we buy or sell any business or assets, in which case we will disclose your personal information to the prospective buyer or seller or such business or assets;

-b. in connection with any legal proceedings or prospective legal proceedings, in order to establish, exercise or defend our legal rights.
+- In connection with any legal proceedings or prospective legal proceedings, in order to establish, exercise or defend our legal rights.

 7. International data transfers